ON ARCHITECTURE 2021

 The pandemic and the overall global shifts have deconstructed the idea of space, dimension, and perspective.
 The yearning for the new in architecture, to be in play with incomplete space and unpredictably unknown time, generates the desire for a methodological ideal that allows for the construction of new space and new time.
 I will sketch a theory that deploys various methodological concepts along the line of real-to-surreal, through an analogous illusion, digital fiction, technical mythology, scientific magic, and constructed dreams – intending to show that a constant production of new hypothetical elements is necessary for the explanation of the unknown incompleteness of reality that allows the creation of something both metaphysically and materially entirely “new.”

 Snežana Vesnić, PhD, is an architect, Assistant Professor at the Faculty of Architecture of the University of Belgrade.
-She holds a degree from the Faculty of Applied Arts, University of Arts in Belgrade, and is a founding partner of the architectural studio Neoarhitekti from Belgrade.
-Vesnić’s designs – both for competitions and those developed – have garnered numerous awards, such as “Aleksej Brkić,” of the Union of Architects of Serbia for the Villa Pavlović (2018), two nominations for the Mies van der Rohe Award (also for Villa Pavlović and Commercial Building in Užice, 2019).
+She has also studied Faculty of Applied Arts, University of Arts in Belgrade.
+Vesnić is a founding partner of the architectural studio Neoarhitekti and Theta Bureau, from Belgrade.
+Vesnić’s designs – both for competitions and those developed – have garnered numerous awards, such as “Aleksej Brkić,” of the Union of Architects of Serbia for the Villa Pavlović (2018), two nominations for the Mies van der Rohe Award (also for Villa Pavlović, 2009 and Textil Commercial Building in Užice, 2019).
 Her current project is the kinetic structure, RTS Memorial ‘Sixteen’, as well as the book Memorials and Genius Loci (with Prof. E. Morezzi of the Politecnico di Torino).
 With the philosopher Petar Bojanić, she is the founder of the journal Chorein: Journal for Architecture and Philosophy (2021).
 Her scientific research is in the field of architectural philosophy and aesthetics, focusing on the production of “architectural concepts.”
 Vesnić is the author of “The Architectural Concept: Object of Reality and Subject of Illusion” (Akademska knjiga, IDESE 2020).